Skip to content

 By default, cases created through the user interface are visible to all users in the organization.

-You can restrict visibility to a specific group of users to secure sensitive cases and later restore visibility if needed.
+Visibility can be restricted to a specific group of users to secure sensitive cases and later restored if necessary.

 The case assignee and the user performing the action always have access and can't be removed.